apache/cassandra-java-driver/manual/core/metrics/README.md

 ### Export

-The Dropwizard `MetricRegistry` is exposed via `session.getMetricRegistry()`.
+The Dropwizard `MetricRegistry` is exposed via `session.getMetrics()`.
 You can retrieve it and configure a `Reporter` to send the metrics to a monitoring tool.

 #### JMX